SufiyaShabai/devops_challenge/README.md

 You will be prompted to enter:
 AWS Access Key ID
 AWS Secret Access Key
-Default region name (e.g., us-east-1)
+Default region name
-Default output format (press Enter to keep as json
+Default output format (press Enter to keep as json)

 - Initialize Terraform
 terraform init